toddmnortonCO/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+    managed within the component (similar to declare variables within a function), Javascript object that handles data that influences out of render(), component has access to its own state that it can manage

-2. Where do you set initial state?
+2. Where do you set initial state? inside the constructor and/or directly inside the class

-3. What method do you use to update state?
+3. What method do you use to update state? setState()

 ### Understand

 Discuss this question in pairs if you have a 4-person group

 4. Explain what's happening in this component.
+    Questions-answered counter based on clicks

 ```jsx
 import React, { Component } from "react";